laroche/tastyworks-pnl/README.md

 - Currently we only make one pass over the data.
 Better allow several data passes/computations.
 - Print header with explanation of transaction output.
 - Can Excel output also include yearly summary data computed from Excel?
-  Can transactions also be grouped per year on different sheets?
+  Can transactions also be grouped per year on different sheets/tabs?
-- Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
-  (We now have a "type" field doing this, just filter your csv data on this.)
 - Instead of type "Optionen", we should differeniate between "Stillhaltergeschäfte"/"Glattstellungen" and also Long-Options with "Gewinne"/"Verluste".
 Currently having all in one big basket for options is not good for the tax report.